 - Nationally renowned core faculty – 100% with doctorates

-*Two required three-day residential workshops
+*Includes two required three-day residential workshops

 Mission: To promote quality rehabilitation services for individuals with disabilities through a pre-service and in-service education program which provides qualified, certified rehabilitation counselors to work in public and private agencies.